Best Online Architecture Programs 2018-2019

 National Median Annual Salary & Job Growth for Architecture

-The bureau of labor statistics provides the following data about job growth in the Architecture industry.
+The bureau of labor statistics provides the following data about job growth in the field of Architecture.
 As well as the following national median salary data for several different careers in the field of Architecture.

 ||National Median Annual Salary

 ||Minimum Education & Licensure